Latvia passes long-awaited Holocaust restitution law

 Poland passed a law last year that restricts the rights of Holocaust survivors or their descendants to reclaim property.
 It sparked a major diplomatic crisis with Israel which has still not been resolved.

-Vanessa Gera and Monica Scislowska in Warsaw, Poland, contributed to this story.
+Vanessa Gera and Monika Scislowska in Warsaw, Poland, contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.